genesis-community/cf-genesis-kit/MANUAL.md

 These networks may be physically discrete, or they may be "soft" segregation in a larger network (i.e. a /20 being carved up into several /24 "networks").

+Note: if using the `bare` feature, you will have a flat network model as defined in upstream `cf-deployments`, defaulting to the name `default`

 ## Choosing a Blobstore